HOW TO PERM HAIR AT HOME TUTORIAL

 Styling products (such as curl creams or mousse) may be applied to enhance and protect the curls.

-There are various types of perms, each creating different curl patterns and textures.
+There are various types of perms you can do at home diy each creating different curl patterns and textures.
 The best one for you depends on your hair type, desired style, and maintenance level.

 1. Cold Perm (Alkaline Perm)